scality/Zenko/docs/docsource/Reference/object_operations/multi-object_delete.rst

 **Scenario 3: Versioned Delete of a Delete Marker**

-In the preceding example, the request refers to a delete marker (in lieu of an object), then Zenko Enterprise deletes the delete marker.
+In the preceding example, the request refers to a delete marker (in lieu of an object), then Zenko deletes the delete marker.
 The effect of this operation is to make the object reappear in the bucket.
-The response returned by Zenko Enterprise indicates the deleted delete marker (DeleteMarker element with value true) and the version ID of the delete marker.
+The response returned by Zenko indicates the deleted delete marker (DeleteMarker element with value true) and the version ID of the delete marker.

 .. code::